aazam476/pihole-doh/README.md

 ___
 Default password: admin

-You can change the default password by using this command: (pihole is the default docker name in the docker-compose.yml file provided)
+You can change the default password by using this command: (pihole-doh is the default docker name in the docker-compose.yml file provided)
 ```command
 sudo docker exec -it DOCKER_NAME pihole -a -p
 ```